Culture & Tradition

-Appointed to the Board.
-Mr. Tagicakirewa is the Deputy Permanent Secretary – Ministry of iTaukei Affairs.
+Appointed to the Board on 23 September 2021.
+Mr. Tagicakirewa is the Permanent Secretary – Ministry of iTaukei Affairs

 Appointed to the Board on 26th September 2016.
 Mr Misau is a retired civil servant and served as Permanent Secretary in several ministries during his long and illustrious tenure with the civil service.

 Appointed to the Board on 11th October 2016.
-Ms Prasad is a Barrister and Solicitor based with the Ministry of Justice.
+Ms Prasad is currently the Acting Solicitor General